Fellowships

 The fellowship carries a stipend of $5,000.
 Funds may not be used for language courses or instruction at a European university, or to supplement a comparable or larger fellowship for research in Europe.

-The current application, fellowship information, eligibility requirements, and FAQ can be found on the CES awards page.
+Fellowship information, eligibility requirements, and FAQ can be found on the CES awards page.

 More Details